JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Summary

 1. We present the O32 and Ne3O2 ratios of $z\gtrsim7$ CEERS NIRSpec galaxies, providing insight into the ionization state of the nebular gas.
-The $z\gtrsim7$ galaxies show that average O32 and Ne3O2 (O32 $=17.84$ and Ne3O2 $=0.89$ measured from the composite spectrum) are $\sim10\times$ larger than typical star-forming galaxies at $z\sim2$.
+The $z\gtrsim7$ galaxies show that average O32 and Ne3O2 (O32 $=17.84$ and Ne3O2 $=0.89$ measured from the composite spectrum) are consistent with other {\it JWST} measurements at $z\gtrsim7$ in literature and $\sim10\times$ larger than typical star-forming galaxies at $z\sim2$.
 The O32 versus [O~{ III}]+H$\beta$ EW of CEERS $z\gtrsim7$ galaxies is consistent with the the relation derived at lower redshifts, with the largest O32 values ($>10$) associated with the largest [O~{ III}]+H$\beta$ EWs ($\gtrsim1500$~\AA).
 Our sample is biased toward strong [O~{ III}] emission and therefore the large O32 ratios may not be representative of the full population.
 The Ly$\alpha$ emitters (EW$_{\rm{Ly}\alpha}>9$~\AA) in our sample show even larger O32 ($>14$) values than the non-LAEs, suggesting even more extreme ionization conditions in this population.

-2. We interpret the ionized gas properties of our CEERS $z\gtrsim7$ spectroscopic sample by fitting rest-frame optical emission lines with the { BEAGLE} tool.
-The model fits suggest large ionization parameters ($\log{\rm{U}}=-2.59$ to $-1.31$ with a median of $-2.11$) and low gas-phase oxygen abundance ($12+\log{[\rm{O/H}]}=7.45-8.22$ with a median of $7.84$).
-For the small subset galaxies with tentative auroral [O~{ III}]$\lambda4363$ line detections, we derive very low gas-phase metallicities ($12+\log{[\rm{O/H}]}=7.6-7.9$) that are consistent with the values inferred from photoionzation models.
+2. We interpret the ionized gas properties of our CEERS $z\gtrsim7$ spectroscopic sample by fitting rest-frame optical emission lines with the \textsc{beagle} tool.
+The model fits suggest high ionization parameters ($\log{U}=-2.59$ to $-1.31$ with a median of $-2.11$) and low gas-phase oxygen abundance ($12+\log{(\rm{O/H})}=7.45-8.22$ with a median of $7.84$).
+For the small subset galaxies with tentative auroral [O~{ III}]$\lambda4363$ line detections, we derive very low gas-phase metallicities ($12+\log{(\rm{O/H})}=7.6-7.9$) that are consistent with the values inferred from photoionzation models.
 Deeper spectra will allow investigation of whether these properties extend to galaxies with lower [O~{ III}] EW which are absent from the current spectroscopic sample.

 3. We detect C~{ III}] emission in three of the galaxies in the $z\gtrsim7$ CEERS NIRSpec sample.
 Each of these galaxies also shows very large O32 values ($>18$), consistent with the trend between C~{ III}] EW and O32 found in lower redshift galaxies.
 We detect high ionization emission lines (C~{ IV}, He~{ II}) in one of our galaxies (CEERS-1027), indicating a very hard ionizing spectrum.
 The UV line ratios in this system are consistent with expectations for metal poor massive stars.